dai-shi/use-atom/README.md

 [use-context-selector](https://github.com/dai-shi/use-context-selector).
 The biggest difference is that side effects in `write` is not allowed.

-There are some limitations and observations:
+There are some limitations:

 1. (again) `write` must be a pure function.
 1. async write doesn't suspend.
 1. async write error is not handled properly. (fixable)
 1. `write` can only accepts new value. (maybe fixable)
+1. dependents are only added. (maybe fixable)

 ## Install